top of page

 Supporting a child as they grow can be a very rewarding experience.
 One of Maria’s highlights was helping a young person get settled in an apartment and being part of their transition to adulthood.
 Maria enjoys helping the teenagers in her care to develop independent living skills like cooking, cleaning and managing money.

-Maria believes that as a carer it’s important to work in partnership with parents and family members of a looked after child.
+Maria believes that as a carer it’s important to work in partnership with parents and family members of a child in care.
 “I have always strived to maintain a good relationship with parents and relatives of looked after children – I always make a point of trying to connect with them”.

 A new way of life